a9b3/monorepo/repos/web-core/styles/README.md

 # @monorepo/web-core/styles

-Design system tokens and utility functions for working with tokens from javascript.
+Design system tokens and utility functions for working with tokens.

 ## Usage